bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 ### SSC11 file1010111/index.php login page

-And on login page there I used provided password from sqlmap output.
+And on login page there I used provided password from sqlmap output for this login page.
 I wrote them down in table above.

 ### SSC12 file1010111/index.php after login